Learn how to maximize your black raspberry harvest through proper training and pruning of black raspberries.

 This page may contain affiliate links.
 Please read my disclosure for more info.

-When I started growing black raspberries in my shady front yard, I hoped they would survive, but I had my doubts.
+When I started growing black raspberries in my shady front yard edible landscape, I hoped they would survive, but I had my doubts.
 Luckily, my little black raspberry patch showed me it would thrive, as long as I trained and pruned them correctly and consistently each year.

-Black raspberries are easy to grow, but if you want to reap a good harvest, training and pruning them are essential.
+Black raspberries are ideal for small landscapes and permaculture gardens, where annual and perennial crops mingle together.
+They’re easy to grow, but if you want to reap a good harvest, training and pruning them are essential.

 Want to grow black raspberries in your garden?
 Try this ‘Cumberland’ black raspberry variety from Food Forest Nursery.
 It’s known for consistent yields and adaptability.